igamenovoer/PeiDocker/docs/advanced_examples.md

 ### using pip

+**IMPORTANT**: To make it easier to download models in the future, we have enabled global proxy and assumed that you have a proxy running in your host over port `30080`.
+If you don't have a proxy, you can disable it by setting `enable_globally` to `false` in the `proxy` section of the config file.

 The [official guide](https://invoke-ai.github.io/InvokeAI/installation/020_INSTALL_MANUAL/#installation-walkthrough) provides details about how to install it via pip.
 We automate the process here using China mainland mirrors.
 We use `root` to install and run InvokeAI.

 Here is the config file, you can find it in `pei_docker/examples/invoke-ai-by-pip.yml`: